Chicago Area Health Education Center (AHEC)

 AHEC Scholars

-Chicago AHEC Scholars is part of a national program designed to prepare students for the challenges and opportunities facing today’s health professions – and to ensure that they are effectively contributing as up-and-coming health professionals.
+Chicago AHEC Scholars is part of a national program designed to prepare students for the challenges and opportunities facing today’s health professions – and to ensure that they effectively contribute as up-and-coming health professionals.
 AHEC Scholars make meaningful connections that can lead to and strengthen future employment.
-They network with students from a variety of health fields and meet local employers and learn about career opportunities in the area.
+They network with students from various health fields and meet local employers, and learn about career opportunities in the area.

 AHEC Scholars take part in a variety of opportunities: